karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -------------------------------------------------------------------------------------------------
 Q. ConfigMaps: How to create & Inject configMap in k8s ?
 -------------------------------------------------------------------------------------------------
-A `ConfigMap` is an K8S object used to store **non-confidential** data in** key-value** pairs.
+A `ConfigMap` is an K8S object used to store **non-confidential** data in **key-value** pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
 A ConfigMap is not designed to hold large chunks of data.
 The data stored in a ConfigMap cannot exceed 1 MiB.
-If you need to store settings that are larger than this limit, you may want to consider mounting a volume or use a separate database or file service
+If you need to store larger chunks of data, you may want to consider mounting a `volume` or use a separate database or file service

 Note: The spec of a static Pod cannot refer to a ConfigMap or any other API objects.
 The Pod and the ConfigMap must be in the same namespace.